 Tying the knot doesn't mean you have to feel pressured to grow out your lob in exchange for long locks.
 We've seen plenty of trendy haircuts come and go, but the lob has proved its staying power.
-Celebrities on the red carpet have shown time and time again that the Goldilocks of hairstyles (not too long, not too short, but juuust right) offers enough length to pull it back into a ponytail, whip it up into a bun, or weave it into a braid.
+Celebrities on the red carpet have shown time and time again that the Goldilocks hairstyle (not too long, not too short, but juuust right) offers enough length to pull it back into a ponytail, whip it up into a bun, or weave it into a braid.
 "Hello, Kourtney Kardashian's Oscar's sleeked-back gel look," says hairstylist Jamie Nelson.
 "I hope to see that style on some brides this year!"

 Ready to be inspired?
-Browse 26 wedding hairstyle ideas for lobs below.
+Browse 27 wedding hairstyle ideas for lobs below.

 Both of these beautiful brides rocked lob hairstyles at their desert nuptials.
 However, one wore large and lush curls while her partner opted for a half-up, half-down style.
 "Clip-in extensions placed near the temple will fill in the front of the lob and make it look stronger in the front," says Nelson.

 Lobs and flower crowns...a match made in wedding heaven.
 While long lengths seem to have become the go-to style for this playful accessory, we actually think that lobs make for a much better choice.
 They work with the crown to frame the face rather than pulling the eye downward.

 This bride's sunny highlights bring attention to her cut's sleek layers.
 Color can do wonders for adding dimension to shorter hairstyles, especially if layers are involved.

 Wavy hair or other loose, boho styles can benefit from the presence of highlights and lowlights, as the contrast in color helps showcase the texture of the styling.